Hands On: Real Review by OK-RM, United Kingdom25 September,2017

 As Real Review is an effort to analyse the present by reaching deep into the past, then making propositions about the future, the use of creasing typically associated with newspapers feels appropriate.
 It draws a newness and innovative quality from the commonplace.
 It recognises there is beauty in techniques that endure and manage to find fresh contexts.

 This gives Real Review a useful compactness ideal for travelling, and an interesting material quality in its folds and low gloss uncoated paper that is robust and utilitarian.
 This holds a varied but systematic approach to layout.

 There are underlying guides, yet each article has a distinctiveness in its layout.
 Image; in size, proportion, orientation and relationship to other images, space and blocks of text feel responsive to the thoughts and ideas being expressed.
 Image augments text, both in its literal content but also in its arrangement on or across pages.

 Highlights include moments of commonality between the formatting of text and placement of image.
-How, through folds, images intersect or blank pages cover portions of image to play with perception, forming expected relationships or drawing the eye to small details within a larger picture.
+How, through folds, images intersect or blank pages intersect portions of image to play with perception, forming unexpected relationships or drawing the eye to small details within a larger picture.

 BP&O is looking to make Hands On a regular feature.
 If you have a book or magazine with an interesting subject matter, distinctive design concept and strong material quality, please get in touch.

 If you liked this then you may also like: